AndroidOL/module-attendancesummary/README.md

 - **Role & Permission Handling:**
   Built-in logic to restrict access based on user roles (Admin, Teacher, Student, Parent, Support).

-- **Helper Functions:**
-  Several helper functions are provided to:
-  - Parse and trim comma-separated strings.
-  - Calculate permission values based on different flags.
-  - Convert integers to a 4-character binary string representation (using Y/N).
-  - Format and validate date ranges.
-  - Retrieve attendance records from the database using complex SQL queries with CTEs.
-  - Compute daily attendance scores using configurable parameters.

 - **Transfer Attendance Records (Under Development):**
   A feature intended to transfer attendance records from one class period to another.